fiskl-accounting/help-docs/docs/Settings-Configurations/user-settings.md

 ### Localization

 :::info
-Correctly setting your Region, Language, and Time Zone ensures that dates, numbers, and other localized information appear correctly throughout Fiskl, including the web dashboard and mobile apps.
+Correctly setting your region, language, and time zone ensures that dates, numbers, and other localized information appear correctly throughout Fiskl, including the web dashboard and mobile apps.
 :::

-- Region and Language: Affects formatting of dates, numbers, and currency.
+- Region and language: Affects formatting of dates, numbers, and currency
-- Time Zone: Ensures times are displayed correctly for your location.
+- Time zone: Ensures times are displayed correctly for your location

 ---

-## Account Settings
+## Account settings

-### General Information
+### General information

 - First name
 - Last name